Independent Review of Toowoomba Chemotherapy Protocol

-Queensland Health ordered the review after it was revealed that Toowoomba Hospital’s chemotherapy protocol for palliative care patients with small cell lung cancer had been at variance with the national protocol (eviQ) since 2009.
+Queensland Health ordered an independent review of a chemotherapy dosing protocol at Toowoomba Hospital on 22 June 2017 after learning that the hospital’s protocol for palliative care patients with small cell lung cancer had been at variance with the national protocol (eviQ).

-Ten patients at the hospital were given doses of Etoposide on days two and three of their treatment that were lower than those recommended under the eviQ protocol, which is used by all other Hospital and Health Services in Queensland.
+The review, by two independent lung cancer specialists, focussed on 10 patients at the hospital who were given doses of Etoposide on days two and three of their treatment that were lower than those recommended under the eviQ protocol, which is used by all other Hospital and Health Services in Queensland.